LordSnoosh/eberron-offerup/README.md

 ![Mercenary Page](https://i.imgur.com/Ql1oNsh.png)
 ![Add Listing Page](https://i.imgur.com/lkYnKe0.png)

-------------TECHNOLOGIES USED---------------
+**------------TECHNOLOGIES USED---------------

-Node.js
+* Node.js
-Mongoose
+* Mongoose
-Express-Generator
+* Express-Generator
-Express-Session
+* Express-Session
-Passport
+* Passport
-Method-Override
+* Method-Override
-DotENV
+* DotENV

-------------GETTING STARTED---------------
+**------------GETTING STARTED---------------

 https://eberron-offerup.herokuapp.com/

-Click on the above link to be directed to the landing page.
+* Click the above link to be directed to the landing page.
-Click "LOG IN" to authenticate via Google.
+* Click "LOG IN" to authenticate via Google.
-Click "ALL LISTINGS" to navigate to the "All Listings" page.
+* Click "ALL LISTINGS" to navigate to the "All Listings" page.
-Click on "DETAILS" button, to navigate to a "Listing Details" page.
+* Click "DETAILS" button, to navigate to a "Listing Details" page.
+* Click "REMOVE" button to delete a listing, the user created.
-Click on "ADD MERCENARY" to navigate to the "Add Mercenary" page.
+* Click "ADD MERCENARY" to navigate to the "Add Mercenary" page.
-Click "ADD LISTING" to navigate to the "Add listing" page.
+* Click "ADD LISTING" to navigate to the "Add listing" page.

-------------TRELLO BOARD---------------
+**------------TRELLO BOARD---------------

 https://trello.com/b/ppZ7Cw0w/seir-project-2